VB6Enjoyer/react-weather-app-with-dynamic-images/README.md

 ![Web App Image](https://github.com/user-attachments/assets/f5ea3624-1f7e-435d-a3c1-a8a731195c18)

 ## Can I use it?
-Yes, you can use it in real-time by clicking the big text below:
+Yes, you can use it in real time by clicking the big text below:

 ### <a href="https://the-vb6enjoyer-weather-app.onrender.com/">CLICK ME!!!</a>